gvwilson/sensibleadventures/cloudherd/new.md

 "Sure," Noxy lied.
 One of the few things Aft and Grappa Gas agreed on was that cloudherds shouldn't fly if they were sick, so she wasn't going to admit to anything that might give them an excuse to leave her behind.
-"Come on, let's go."

-Grappa Gas made everyone wait until Big Blue was only a couple of strides below them before he let them jump on.
-The three teenagers had been doing it since they were little children, but the brief moment of flight and *poof!* as they landed still made them all whoop.
+Grappa Gas pulled a small scrimshawed yak horn from the leather sheath on his belt.
+"Here," he said, handing it to Rash.
+"Let's see if you've been paying attention to your lessons."

+The boy nodded and raised it to his lips to blow two long notes, *dee* *dah*.
+Big Blue obediently turned and drifted over to the platform.
+As soon as he was within reach, Rash reached out and pressed his hand against the cloud, blowing the same two notes again.
+It was hard to train a cloud to answer to sound---to anything other than mind-speech---but it was one of the hundred skills the teens had to master if they hoped to ride the giant creatures on their own some day.

+Aft brought Pillow up to the platform next to Big Blue and stepped off nonchalantly.
+With a mutter and a glare, Grappa Gas told the teenagers to get on, get on, they didn't have all day.
+He and Granna Fee followed.
+"Oof," Noxy's grandmother said as she sat cross-legged.
-Grappa Gas landed beside them a moment later, and Granna Fee a moment after that.
-"Oof," she grunted, rolling over and sitting up.
-"That's not as soft as it used to be."
+"That's not as easy as it used to be."
 But then she smiled like the girl she had once been and put her arm around Noxy.
 Her granddaughter leaned against her the way she had so many times before, wondering when and how her grandmother had grown so small.

 Behind them, Rash nudged Sensy with his elbow.
 "You can lean on me if you get cold, you know."

 Sensy sniffed.
 "I don't expect I'll ever get *that* cold."

-Granna Fee pressed her hand against Big Blue and closed her eyes.
+Granna Fee pressed her hand against Pillow and closed her eyes.
 The cloud turned obediently and began drifting toward the spiderweb gate that hung down over mouth of the gorge.
-As he moved away from the platform, Pillow rose to take his place.
-Two of Stale's other oldsters clambered aboard, too stiff or too serious to jump.
+Meanwhile, two of Stale's other oldsters climbed aboard Big Blue.
+As they took their places behind Aft, the cloud slowly began to sink.

-"Bring her in closer," Indy called to Aft.
-"A little more... a little more...
-Good enough!
-Go ahead," she said to Sergeant Dorbu.
-He and the two soldiers who were going with him had watched Aft's jump wide-eyed.
-"Trust me, jumping is a lot easier than trying to pull yourself up his flank."
+"Hold him there," Indy called to Aft.
+She turned to Sergeant Dorbu, who had watched Aft's jump wide-eyed.
+"Go ahead---jump."

+"Um..."
+Sergeant Dorbu looked from the cloud to Indy and back again.
+"Wouldn't it have been simpler for me just to climb on like everyone else?"

+"Absolutely," Indy said.
+"But everyone has to jump their first time.
+For luck," she added cheerfully.

 "If you say so, honored," the sergeant replied dubiously.
 He reached up to pull his battle mask down over his face, caught himself at the last moment, took a deep breath, and jumped.

-*Poof!*  *Poof!*  *Poof!*  The three lowland soldiers his the cloud feet-first and immediately toppled over.
+*Poof!* *Poof!* *Poof!* He and the two lowland soldiers he had picked to go with him hit the cloud feet-first and immediately toppled over.

 "Mind yourself, he's a bit slippery," Aft said as the sergeant and his men struggled unsuccessfully to stand.
 "Probably best if you just sit.
 You'll spook him if you keep tumbling about like that."

 "Ready?"
-Granna Fee called from Big Blue's back.
+Granna Fee called from Pillow's back.
 Without waiting for an answer, she turned the cloud toward the cloud pen's gate, muttering softly as she mind-spoke her orders.

-Back on the platform, Indy seated herself on a sturdy little stool supported by a single post.
-As the clouds approached the gate, she put her feet on the pedals that stuck out of the post and began pumping.
-With a long squeak of protest, the spiderweb gate drew back so that the clouds could get by.
-She paused to wave Pillow and Big Blue's riders as they drifted out of the pen and turned upwind.

 Cloudherding is cold work.
 In the spring, in the mountains, when breath still fogs at mid-day and the wind pokes its fingers through